tweag/nix_bazel_codelab/README.md

 1. Edit `BUILD.bazel`
     1. Add a `load` instruction to import the rule [`buildifier`][buildifier].
+       - NOTE: the documentation linked above assumes the use of the upstream buildifier rules.
+         This project currently depends on a [fork][buildifier_prebuilt] that ships precompiled binaries and is already available as a [Bazel module][buildifier_prebuilt_bcr].
     1. Create a target called `buildifier-print` which warns about lint error and only prints the changes `buildifier` would make.
         - NOTE: Adding such a rule will provide a warning that using `mode = "diff"` is deprecated, and suggesting to use a `buildifier_test` rule instead.